Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: Performance Evaluation

 As a baseline, we consider a conventional scheme that selects communications and actions separately.
-For communication, each agent $i$ sends its observation $\ro_i(t)$ to the other agent by following policy $\pi^c_i(\cdot)$.
-According to this policy the agent's observation $\ro_i(t)$ will be mapped to a binary bit sequence $\rc_i(t)$, using an injective (and not necessarily surjective) mapping $f_1: \Omega \rightarrow \{-1,1\}^C$.
+For communication, each agent $i$ sends its observation $\ro_i(t)$ to the other agents by following policy $\pi^c_i(\cdot)$.
+According to this policy the agent's observation $\ro_i(t)$ will be mapped to a binary bit sequence $\rc_i(t)$, using an injective (and not necessarily surjective) mapping $f_1: \Omega \rightarrow \{0,1\}^R$.
 Consequently, the communication policy $\pi^c_i$ becomes deterministic and follows

-Agent $i$ obtains an estimate $\tilde{\rc}_j(t)$ of the observation of $j$ by having access to a quantized version of $\ro_j(t)$.
-This estimate is used to define the environment state-action value function $Q^o_j \big(\ro_i(t),\tilde{\rc}_i(t),\rm_i(t)\big)$.
-This function is updated using Q-learning and the UCB policy in a manner similar to Algorithm 2, with no communication policy to be learned.
+Agent $i$ obtains an estimate $ {\rc}_j(t)$ of the observation of all agents $j \in \mathcal{N}_{-i}$ by having access to a quantized version of $\ro_j(t)$.
+This estimate is used to define the environment state-action value function $Q^m_j \big(\ro_i(t), {\rc}_{-i}(t),\rm_i(t)\big)$.
+This function is updated using Q-learning and the UCB policy in a manner similar to Algorithm 1, with no communication policy to be learned.

-This communication strategy is proven to be optimal \cite{pynadath2002communicative}, if the inter-agent communication does not impose any cost on the cooperative objective function and the communication channel is noise-free.
+This communication strategy is proven to be optimal \cite{pynadath2002communicative}, if the inter-agent communication does not impose any cost on the cooperative objective function, the communication channel is noise-free and the bit-budget of communication channels are larger than the entropy rate of the observation process $R \geq H(\bo_i)$.
 Under these conditions, and when the dynamics of the environment are deterministic, each agent $i$ can distributively learn the optimal policy $\pi^m_i(\cdot)$, using value iteration or its model-free variants e.g., Q-learning \cite{lauer2000distributedQ}.
-This communication policy requires a channel rate $R \geq H(\bo_j)$, whereas in this paper, we are focused on the scenarios with $R \leq H(\bo_j)$.
-Therefore, due to the limited rate of the communication channel, a form of lossy information compression is required to be carried out.
+While this communication policy is optimal only with a channel bit-budget $R \geq H(\bo_j)$, in this paper, we are focused on the scenarios with $R \leq H(\bo_j)$.
+Therefore, due to the bit-budget of the communication channel, a form of TODC is required.